grpv2/spring-boot-parent/README.md

   </repository>
 </repositories>
 ```
-where gitlabProjectID is project ID for DWS on gitlab and YOUR-UNIQ-ID can be ID of your choice.
+where `gitlabProjectID` is project ID for this group on gitlab and YOUR-UNIQ-ID can be ID of your choice.

 * **Using settings.xml/ci_settings.xml**
-1. under repositories
+1. under `repositories`
 ```
 <repository>
     <id>YOUR-UNIQ-ID</id>